AmishaShaney/tink-her-hack-3-temp/README.md

 [mention your project hosted project link here]

 ### Project Description
-!HOME(Haven Of Meaningful Endeavors) is a technology-driven platform designed to connect homeless individuals with nearby orphanages, old age homes, and volunteers.
-The system helps identify and assist underprivileged individuals by enabling people to report cases and mobilize support for transportation, counseling, and rehabilitation.
+Our project is a community-driven platform designed to support homeless and underprivileged individuals by connecting them with nearby orphanages, old age homes, and volunteer services.
+Users can easily add details about a person in need, and the system automatically notifies relevant organizations in the vicinity to provide assistance.
+With features like volunteer transportation services and real-time notifications, the platform streamlines the process of offering help, fostering collaboration between communities and support organizations to create a more inclusive and compassionate society.

 ### The Problem statement